wseemann/FFmpegMediaMetadataRetriever/README.md

 Open the newly created local.properties file and add the following lines:

+    sdk.dir=<path to SDK>
     ndk.dir=<path to NDK>

+where <path to SDK> is the path to your Android SDK, for example:

+    sdk.dir=/Users/wseemann/Library/Android/sdk

 where <path to NDK> is the path to your Android NDK, for example: